 That depends on quite a few factors.
 Transcript proofreaders charge by the page, so your rate will depend on how quickly you can work through a transcript — and with what accuracy you can do that.
 Blasting through a transcript ultra fast and leaving loads of errors in your wake won’t make you more money in the long run because it will ruin your reputation.
 It’s best to start slowly and build up speed.

 It also depends on your goals.
 Do you want to quit your job and stay at home?
-Some graduates of Transcript Proofreading: Theory and Practice™ consistently earn more than $2,000 a month and are able to stay at home with their kids.
+Some graduates of Transcript Proofreading: Theory and Practice™ consistently earn more than $2,000 a month and can stay at home with their kids.
 Others don’t want to quit their jobs but appreciate the extra cash to pay off debt faster or have more wiggle room in their budgets.

 It’s your business.
 You decide how much you want to proofread.
 That kind of flexibility is exactly what makes me so passionate about the work.